sryu1/gestureRecognition/README.md

 ## 🧪 Methodology

 ### Two different models will be trained.
-One will be a YOLO model and the other will be a CNN model.
+One will be a YOLO model and the other will be a CNN model

 1. **Data Collection**: Capturing hand gestures using photos on phones.
 2. **Data Annotation/Preprocessing**: Extracting key hand landmarks/Processing data for training.